 Filing Fees for Expungement

 Is there a fee for filing for expungement?

 - Form CC-DC-CR-072A.
-In District Court only, there is no charge to expunge a verdict of acquittal, dismissal, probation before judgment (PBJ), nolle prosequi, stet, or not criminally responsible disposition.
+In District Court only, there is no charge to expunge a case with a disposition of acquittal, dismissal, probation before judgment (PBJ), nolle prosequi, stet, or not criminally responsible.
 Contact the Circuit Court where you are filing for information on fees.